puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 The concepts introduced in this quest mark an important transition in your progress from learning Puppet basics to understanding the system and process architecture suitable for managing production infrastructure.
-This will also mark

-The goal of the Learning VM is always to provide

 Though it is possible to use other SCM tools with Puppet, this quest focuses on Git.
 Learning to use Git effectively can be an undertaking in itself.
 This